anr2me/modal-dynamo/README.md

 modal deploy dynamo_multi_backend.py
 ```

-This builds all three container images (SGLang, vLLM, TensorRT-LLM) and creates one Modal App (`example-dynamo-multi-backend`) with three deployed classes.
-Each gets its own URL, e.g.:
+This builds all three container images (SGLang, vLLM, TensorRT-LLM) and creates one Modal App (`dynamo`) with three deployed classes.
+Building downloads the model once per image (see "Model pre-download at build time" above) — expect the first `modal deploy` to take longer than subsequent ones, since later builds reuse the cached image layers and the already-populated Volume.
+Each class gets its own URL, e.g.:

 ```
 https://your-workspace--example-dynamo-multi-backend-dynamosglanglmcache.modal.run